MICP-L: Mesh-based ICP for Robot Localization using Hardware-Accelerated Ray Casting: MICP-L

 \subsection{Correction}

+Finding RC or CP correspondences returns a list of scan points $D$ and map points $M$, where the $i$-th scan point $d_i$ corresponds to the $i$-th map point $m_i$.
+All points are located in the same coordinate system, e.g., the robots base frame.

-Next, we search for the transformation parameters $\Delta T$, consisting of a rotation $\Delta R$ and a translation $\Delta t$, that fit the scan points $s$ to the map points $m$ best.
-This can be done by minimizing the following equation.
+Next, we search for the transformation parameters $\Delta T$, consisting of a rotation $\Delta R$ and a translation $\Delta t$, that best fit the scan points (dataset) $D$ to the map points (model) $M$.
+This can be done by minimizing the following equation:

-As solution to this, we adapt the least square estimation according to Umeyama \cite{umeyama91}.
-Instead of using the mean values of the scan and model points, we use the origin $o_b$ of the robot base to calculate the covariance matrix $C$.

-From that we perform a singular value decomposition (SVD) to extract the rotational components from the covariance matrix.